4140 Gibson Road, El Monte, CA 91731

 The Outreach Campaign helped residents to emphasize the need and importance of a park.
 Mothers and children decorated the fence around the lot with paper butterflies and flowers.
 The community set up a steering committee, which branched out to form their own Mujeres de la Tierra, to discuss the update and progress of the park.
 The park was renamed Mariposa Park after the butterflies.

-Our experienced team of professionals in architecture, community-based design, and community participation solicits ideas and opinions from the local community.
+Our experienced team of professionals in architecture, community-based design, and community participation solicited ideas and opinions from the local community.
+The area children participated in the design process and asked the park be based on a butterfly theme.

 Our community-based design utilized input from area residents and city officials to determine the elements and themes incorporated in the park design featuring butterfly habitat and culturally relevant outdoor education areas and innovative play areas for children of all ages.
 The park includes the following amenities: